mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 Now write a program that spins off two threads, each of which sleep for some amount of time, say 1 and 2 seconds and then one prints "Heads", the other "Tails".
 After both have finished, it prints "Finished" and exits.
 To sleep for some time use `OS.Time.sleep` and to print to console use `OS.Console.log`.
 Note that `OS` is a Mirage-specific module, if you are using Lwt in another context, use `Lwt_unix.sleep` and `Lwt_io.write`.

-You will need to have Mirage [installed](/wiki/install).
+You will need to have MirageOS [installed](/wiki/install).
 Create a file `config.ml` with the following content:

 ```
   open Mirage